aa755/decoding-human-body/_posts/2021-07-24-covid-recovered.md

 A policy that asks the symptomatics (vaccinated or not) to isolate will prevent most of such transmissions.
 It may miss some, but as discussed above, there is no empirical evidence (that I know of) that vaccinated asymptomatically infected are less likely to transmit a virus than the unvaccinated asymptomatically infected, so it is unjust to discriminate between the two groups.
-It may also be fair to deprioritize hospital/ICU admissions of the unvaccinated in case the hospital systems are overloaded.
+It may also be fair to deprioritize Covid-related hospital/ICU admissions of the unvaccinated in case the hospital systems are overloaded.

 To summarize, instead of treating the currently unvaccinated never infected as the cancer of our societies, look at the positive side: in the coming months, most of them will either die from Covid and cease to be a problem for others or recover from Covid and contribute MORE to controlling the pandemic than the vaccinated never infected.